chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 Bxf7+
 ```

 Once you know how to write the notation for the moves, it is possible to record any Chess game and even make notes for yourself.
 This is especially helpful in Correspondence games.
 Of course most people don't write the notation because we have computers to do it for us.
-I thinkt he main benefit of learning Chess notation is being able to read it.
+I think the main benefit of learning Chess notation is being able to read it.

 For example, consider the following notation: